 Whether you trigger an email immediately or save this intelligence for future communications, the data you collect about which content people view can be used to make your marketing that much more relevant on a one-to-one basis.

-Think about the various behavioral data points you have about your prospects, and what you can draw from that to determine what they care about.
+The key takeaway here is to think about the various behavioral data points you have about your prospects, and what you can draw from them.

 Figure out what your bar is for a highly engaged prospect (perhaps they downloaded at least three ebooks and viewed at least ten blog articles) as well as an unengaged prospect, and respond and market to them accordingly.

-For your highly engaged prospects, you once again have attention you can leverage.
+For your highly engaged prospects, you once again have the attention you can leverage.
 One great option is to encourage them to share the content they just downloaded.
-But also remember that triggered marketing automation does not need to be solely external (sent to prospects), it can also be internal (sent to your fellow employees)!